pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-8/index.md

 For more information, see the [graph changelog list](https://pnp.github.io/cli-microsoft365/cmd/graph/changelog/changelog-list/) command documentation.

-### Listing OneNote Notebooks
+### Listing OneNote notebooks

 This update also brings a command targeted at a new workload for the CLI for Microsoft 365: OneNote.
 It's now super easy to get a list of OneNote notebooks.

-Retrieving OneNote Notebooks for the current user is as easy as running:
+Retrieving OneNote notebooks for the current user is as easy as running:

 ```sh
 m365 onenote notebook list